osresearch/ncube/instructions.md

 Flags:
   * All flags set according to the new PS

-Description:
-The top of stack (assumed to contain the PC in effect before the current interrupt) is popped into the PC register and then the next value on the stack is popped into the Program Status (PS) register.

 Exceptions:
   * none

 #### RETP - RETURN AND POP
+The top of stack is popped into the Program Counter and then the source (Word) value is added to the Stack Pointer in order to pop a set of local variables off the stack.

 Opcode:
 ```
   EF     RETP       RETurn and Pop